Fibromyalgia pain can come and go. When pain strikes, are you prepared with coping strategies?By Mayo Clinic Staff

 ||I will do the best job I can and feel good about my accomplishments.

 You might be tempted to keep it to yourself, but resist that urge.
-While some alone time is a good way to relax, isolating yourself for days can end up making you feel lonely.
-Tell an understanding friend or family member that you're feeling frustrated or overwhelmed.
-But don't dwell on your signs and symptoms.
+While some alone-time is a good way to relax, isolating yourself for days can end up making you feel lonely.
+Tell an understanding friend or family member that you're feeling frustrated or overwhelmed — but don't dwell on your signs and symptoms.

-In-person or online support groups can link you to people who are also dealing with fibromyalgia.
-In addition to the comfort of talking with people who are facing the same types of challenges, members often share coping techniques that might work for you, too.
+In-person or online support groups can link you to people who also are dealing with fibromyalgia.
+In addition to the comfort of talking with people who are facing the same types of challenges, members often share coping techniques that might work for you too.

 Sometimes it helps to think of the amount of energy you have as pennies in a piggy bank.
 You need to prioritize tasks so that you won't run out of pennies before the day is done.
 Pace yourself and take frequent breaks to rest.
 This mindset is crucial on days when your symptoms flare.

-Take a look at what's coming up on your calendar.
+Look at what's coming up on your calendar.
 Identify what's necessary and what's not.
 Focus your energy in the next few days on what's necessary.
 Prioritizing your tasks can help reduce your stress levels.
 People who are overly stressed often have tense muscles, which tend to amplify fibromyalgia pain.

 Ask for help when you need it

 Make a list of people who can help you on bad days.
 For instance, a family member may be willing to fix meals or run errands for a day.
 You may be reluctant to be a burden, but your friends and family love you and want to help.